ansible-collections/community.aws/docs/community.aws.acm_certificate_info_module.rst

 Synopsis
 --------
-- Retrieve information for ACM certificates
+- Retrieve information for ACM certificates.
 - Note that this will not return information about uploaded keys of size 4096 bits, due to a limitation of the ACM API.